CVBDL/EagleEye-Docs/rest-api/rest-api.md

 All API access is over HTTP.
 All data is sent and received as JSON.

+Blank fields are included as `null` instead of being omitted.

 All timestamps are returned in ISO 8601 format:

 ```text